Get Set Up

 5Enter any complete address in the Address input field e.g., 104 Franklin Street, NYC.

-6Now click Run.
+6Now click Generate Code to test the Choreo from our site.
 After a moment you'll see the data that Yahoo Weather sends back shown in the Output section.

 The output from the Yahoo Weather API (which is in XML format)